department-of-veterans-affairs/va-mobile-library/documentation/testing.md

 </details>

-With all methods above, you can validate things have installed correctly looking up the `@department-of-veterans-affairs/mobile-component-library` folder within your package folder (e.g. `node_modules`).
+With all methods above, you can validate things have installed correctly looking up the `@department-of-veterans-affairs/mobile-component-library` folder within your package folder (e.g. `node_modules`) and validating the correct package version is present.
 You can then run all app-level tests on it (manual app use, unit, compiling, e2e).
 The level of testing needed will be defined by the size of the update that is being made.